 This maximum voltage transfer is called “bridging,” although it is sometimes confused with the term “impedance matching.”

-The Neumann KM 184 (link to compare prices on Amazon and select online retailers) has a low nominal output impedance of only 50 Ω. It’s rated load impedance is 1kΩ.
+The Neumann KM 184 (link to check the price on Amazon) has a low nominal output impedance of only 50 Ω. Its rated load impedance is 1kΩ.

 The recommended load impedance is 20 times (at least 10 times) that of the mic's output impedance.